-While using biomass to produce electricity provides a waste-management solution, it is generally done today on a smaller scale because it is costly and requires a plentiful, steady fuel source, sometimes more than a single waste stream can produce.
+While using biomass to produce electricity provides a waste-management solution, it is generally done today on a smaller scale.
+This is because it is costly and requires a plentiful, steady fuel source, sometimes more than a single waste stream can produce.
 We operate in several locations where waste wood is plentiful, and we are participating in test projects for growing biomass crops.

 We own and purchase about 195 megawatts of biomass generation on our systems, enough to power more than 140,000 average-size homes.
-All of the biomass plants that we own are former coal plants, and in 1979, our Bay Front Generating Plant in Ashland, Wis., became the first investor-owned utility plant to consume waste wood to generate electricity.
+All of the biomass plants that we own are former coal plants.
+In 1979, our Bay Front Generating Plant in Ashland, Wis., became the first investor-owned utility plant to consume waste wood to generate electricity.

 We'd welcome your feedback!

 Thank you for visiting Xcel Energy.
 You have been selected to participate in a brief customer satisfaction survey to let us know how we can improve your experience.

 The survey is designed to measure your entire experience, so please look for it at the conclusion of your visit

 This survey is conducted by an independent company MaritzCX, on behalf of the site you are visiting.